 - Any side effects you experience while taking valproate should be reported to the FDA MedWatch

 It is not currently known whether the risks associated with taking valproate during pregnancy are higher during a specific period of the pregnancy.
 It is also unknown whether exposure during a certain period of pregnancy has an impact on the severity of the potential health concerns.
 Research and review of valproate and birth injuries caused by the drug are ongoing.

 Get Help with Medication Related Birth Injuries

-While the FDA releases consumer alerts, it is up to healthcare providers to ensure that women are informed, are prescribed the appropriate medication, and are monitored closely during pregnancy.
-If you or your child have suffered adverse side effects, birth injuries, or birth defects caused by medications taken during pregnancy, contact Birth Injury Guide to discuss your legal rights.
-Fill out our online form for a free case review, and to learn more about valproate and birth injuries.
+While the FDA releases consumer alerts, it is up to healthcare providers to ensure that women are informed, are prescribed the appropriate medication and are monitored closely during pregnancy.
+If you or your child have suffered adverse side effects, birth injuries or birth defects caused by medications taken during pregnancy, contact Birth Injury Guide to discuss your legal rights.
+Call us at 1-877-415-6603 or fill out our online form for a free case review.